rsinghlab/OvO/README.md

 ## Training and hyperparameter tuning

 The training in this paper is done hand in hand with hyperparameter tuning using Weights and Biases (Wandb).
 The training and tuning scripts follow a pattern `training_NUMBER-OF-MODALITIES_hyper.py`.
-So for example, to train a three modality model using OvO attention on the Amazon dataset, you would run the following command:
+So, for example, to train a three modality model using OvO attention on the Amazon dataset, you would run the following command:

 ```train
 python3 amazon_reviews/training_three_hyper.py bert_resnet_mlp_OvO /path/to/data /path/to/save/model /path/to/config wandb_project_title